signal-noise/use-api/README.md

 ### Input

-- `apiEndpoint` : Required - A URL to request data from.
+- `url` : Required - A URL to request data from.
 - `pollInterval` : Optional - How often to re-request updated data.
 Pass 0 to disable polling (the default behaviour).
 - `payload` : Optional - A data object to send with the request.
 If we are performing a GET request, it is appended into the querystring (e.g. `?keywords=hello`).
 If it is a POST request it is sent in the request body as JSON.
 - `method` : Optional - Set the request type, either `get` or `post`. (defaults to `get`)